PochingHsu/Acoil/README.md

 # Developing CFD Surrogate Models Using Machine Learning for A-Coil Velocity Profile Prediction
 This project leverages machine learning models (e.g., ANN, KNN, Gaussian Process, Random Forest, Decision Tree, and Linear Regression) to develop a computationally efficient surrogate model trained on CFD simulation data.
 The surrogate model can be used for design optimization of A-coils and HVAC systems.

-## Generate CFD data
+##  Automated CFD Data Generation

-First, we solved the CFD model parametrically and extracted output data for analysis using the ANSYS Fluent-Python API, PyFluent.
+First, I use ANSYS Fluent-Python API, PyFluent to automatically and parametrically solved the CFD models, and then extracted output data for analysis.
 The data processing workflow is shown below:

 (File: PyFluent.py)